genio/sodium-ffi/README.md

 signatures, password hashing, and more.
 These bindings have been created using FFI via [FFI::Platypus](https://metacpan.org/pod/FFI%3A%3APlatypus).

-While we also intend to eventually fix [Crypt::NaCl::Sodium](https://metacpan.org/pod/Crypt%3A%3ANaCl%3A%3ASodium) so that it can use newer versions of LibSodium.
+We also intend to eventually fix [Crypt::NaCl::Sodium](https://metacpan.org/pod/Crypt%3A%3ANaCl%3A%3ASodium) so that it can use newer versions of LibSodium.

 # Crypto Auth Functions